 To progress their skills as performers, facilitators and future musical theatre professionals, students will lead, manage and create work for the department’s own EnHaNCeD Undergraduate Performance Company, with the Level 4 students as the ensemble company, in addition to performing themselves.
 They will initiate projects, liaise with external agencies and deliver performance for a public audience in the College’s own theatre and for local events and festivals.
 Students will gain essential academic knowledge of research in theory and practice methodologies, appropriate for those wishing to complete post graduate study.
 Students will also have an opportunity to develop workshop leadership and teaching skills in a variety of community and schools settings, under the mentorship of experienced tutors.

-• Creative Research Project
+- Creative Research Project

-• Working in the Performing Arts
+- Working in the Performing Arts

-• Dance for Musical theatre
+- Dance for Musical Theatre

-• Physical Theatre
+- Physical Theatre

 - Singing 2

 - Acting 2

-• Working in Creative Education.
+- Working in Creative Education

 Within acting, students will gain a knowledge of the approaches of different practitioners and how to apply these to their work across the three disciplines.
-Alongside the many practical skills gained, students will develop self-management, self-promotion and interpersonal skills, while improving their reflective practice and evaluation skills.
+Alongside the many practical skills gained, students will develop self-management, self-promotion and interpersonal skills, whilst improving their reflective practice and evaluation skills.
 There will also be a number of transferable skills gained over the course of the qualification in areas such as problem solving, numeracy, IT and communication.